 We acknowledge continued work is required to improve the recruitment of students from under-represented groups and we remain committed to achieving this.
 We have worked to increase the proportion of BAME students studying with us.
 We are continuing to develop our activities to encourage greater student participation from lower socio-economic groups and will be reporting the outcomes from this in future years.

 Further enhancements to the living and working environments include the development of new staff networks, the creation and delivery of Equality, Diversity and Inclusion (EDI) training, working with our staff and students to support various educational events and activities, such as Black History and LGBT+ History months, and consultancy on issues around inclusivity, as well as EDI training for Bath-based charities.

 Work on #NeverOk has continued and has been supported through the development of new University regulations, enhanced Report and Support and a more streamlined disciplinary process.

 A race equality task force is currently being set up to help address racial inequalities and will explore the benefits of an institutional Bronze Race Equality Charter award.
-Work with Stonewall indicates we are well on our way to appearing on their Workplace Equality Index within the next year as per our target.

 We have recently appointed an Executive Chair of our Equality, Diversity & Inclusion Committee who sits on our Executive Board.